It can happen to any of us. There’s no shame.

 What they do have in common is that they are kind and sympathetic people.
 Typically they are from your local community, and their only motive is to help those around them.

-The volunteers are likely people who have visited a food bank in the past.
+Interestingly, the volunteers are likely people who have visited a food bank in the past.
 They’ve seen and experienced first-hand all the struggles of being in difficult situations and having to ask for assistance.

 Now, they want to give back the same kindness that they received when they first visited.

-what is available at a food bank?
+What is available at a food bank?

 The public donates the majority of the food that banks provide.
 And it’s usually made up of essentials: